Comprehensive Guide to Homeowners Insurance: Protecting Your Investment

 Replacement Cost Coverage

-This coverage type provides funds to rebuild your home with materials of similar quality:
+This pays to rebuild your home with materials of similar quality:

-• Extended replacement cost: Some policies offer extended replacement cost coverage, providing an additional percentage above your dwelling limit
+• Extended replacement cost: some policies add a percentage above your dwelling limit as a cushion.

 Actual Cash Value Coverage